Apple changes iPhone marketing tactics amidst reports of slowing sales

 Apple’s statement appeared to be counterbalancing reports that the company was working with Japanese carriers to lower the XR’s monthly cost, following complaints that its $749 price was too high, even spread across multiple payments.
 Consumers in other large smartphone markets, notably including China and India, have similarly balked at Apple’s latest prices.

 iPhone unit sales have flattened out in recent years, leaving Apple with three clear options to increase revenues: raise prices and hope to sell at least as many units, drop prices and sell more units, or find something new to generate more money.
 While Apple’s services business is growing at a brisk pace and the company is expected to launch a streaming video service in 2019, future products — including 5G iPhones and a rumored augmented reality headset — appear to be at least a year and a half away.
-In the meanwhile, users are clamoring for more affordable Apple devices, and discounting is the easiest way to achieve that.
+In the meantime, users are clamoring for more affordable Apple devices, and discounting is the easiest way to make that happen.